-In my Christian Women Surviving Divorce support group (for active email subscribers), I’ve encouraged members to write out what they’re thankful for every Thursday in a thread.
+In my (now closed) Christian Women Surviving Divorce support group, I encouraged members to write out what they’re thankful for every Thursday in a thread.
 I think when we force ourselves to look for things we’re thankful for, we’ll find them.

 This is also why I’ve used a journal to process through my entire separation and divorce.
 There were very hard days when I couldn’t find a single thing to be thankful for.
 Most days I would force myself to think beyond the injustice I saw going on.
 But now looking back, not only do I see where my life is so much better, but I see all that I have to be thankful for.